nacho692/pa-dlna-chromecast/docs/source/development.rst

 Documentation
 """""""""""""

-To build locally the documentation:
+To build locally the documentation and:

   - Generate the ``default-config.rst`` file.
   - Fetch the GitLab test coverage badge.